RosettaCommons/documentation/scripting_documentation/RosettaScripts/multistage/TimeMachineExample.md

 | archive.102.1.pdb  | intermediate state after PackRotamersMover (stage 2) |
 | 3U3B_0112_0001.pdb | final state after MinMover (stage 3)                 |

+####Explanation of how to read the Newick Tree labels
+Unfortunately, the filenames of the archives and output files are not available to the class that creates the Newick Tree.
+This is why 3U3B_0112_0001.pdb had to be labeled JR_112_1 and 3U3B.pdb had to be labeled input_source_1.

+The first and second numbers of the output file (112 and 1 for 3U3B_0112_0001.pdb) and archive file (102 and 1 for archive.102.1) will always match the numbers for the job result listed in the newick tree (JR_112_1 and JR_102_1 respectively).

+The input sources are numbered based on the order in which they appear in the job_definition_file.
+You may have two `<Job/>` tags each defining PDBLists of length 10, giving you 20 input sources.

 ####Fine Print
 You may be noticing that the tree has extra elements that were not output.